Daviedavie100/Data_wrangling-and-Analysis/README.md

+## Project Motivation

+The object of this project is to wrangle WeRateDogs Twitter data to create interesting and trustworthy analyses and visualizations.
+The Twitter archive only contains very basic tweet information, and additional gathering, then assessing and cleaning is required for a worthy analyses and visualizations.

 ## Project Steps Overview

-Step 1: Gathering data
+- Step 1: Gathering data

-Step 2: Assessing data
+- Step 2: Assessing data

-Step 3: Cleaning data
+- Step 3: Cleaning data

-Step 4: Storing data
+- Step 4: Storing data

-Step 5: Analyzing, and visualizing data
+- Step 5: Analyzing, and visualizing data

-Step 6: Reporting
+- Step 6: Reporting
-- data wrangling efforts
-- data analyses and visualizations

 ## What Software Do I Need?